-After a scenic morning cruise on the Seine, we arrive in the old fishing village of Caudebec, with a choice of two different tours.
+After a scenic morning cruise on the Seine, arrive in the old fishing village of Caudebec, with a choice of two different tours.
 The first option is to visit Honfleur, a historic and picturesque port with pastel-colored houses that was a favorite subject of artists such as Courbet, Boudin, and Monet.
 The town’s medieval Sainte-Catherine church, with its separate bell tower, is the largest wooden church in France.
 As an alternative, choose the "Routes des Abbayes" excursion spotlighting Normandy's famous abbeys, more than 100 of which once covered this region.
-We will visit the ruined abbey in Jumièges as well as St. Wandrille, still a working monastery.
+Visit the ruined abbey in Jumièges as well as St. Wandrille, still a working monastery.

 Normandy Beaches or Pays d’Auge